 4-6 days after application: Feeding gradually stops and, often, sick larvae hang upside down from the leaves.
-Their skin bursts open, releasing billions of viral particles onto the plant canopy.
-These particles are effectively dispersed by wind, rain, and many arthropods, including predators that feed on the dead larvae.
+Their skin bursts open, releasing a liquid containing billions of viral particles onto the plant canopy.
+These particles are effectively dispersed by wind, rain, and many arthropods, in cluding predators that feed on the infected larvae.